-Quality, loyalty, honesty and love for details are the main characteristics Carolin wants to give to her own brand.
+Quality, loyalty, honesty and love for details are the main characteristics Carolin Woitke wants to give to her own brand.
 She takes inspiration from different experiences, each of them have to do with feelings and emotions, something that she experienced.
 Behind her creations there are also strong messages she wants to give through her fashion: empower women, but also men, and work against any form of inequity.

 Carolin wants her idea of fashion becomes a means of communication, a sort of bond, a real bond, in a world in which to communicate to each other is getting harder and harder.